 We are a clinical-stage pharmaceutical company dedicated to the development of novel prescription products for common yet challenging medical disorders.
 Our lead drug development programs are directed toward conditions affecting the central nervous system, or CNS.
 Our pipeline of product candidates is led by TNX-102 SL (cyclobenzaprine HCl sublingual tablets), which is in late-stage clinical development as a potential treatment for fibromyalgia, or FM, and represents a new class of medication for this disorder.
-We expect to report topline results from our ongoing Phase 2b/3 trial of TNX-102 SL in FM, potentially the first of two pivotal trials needed to support marketing approval in this indication, in the fourth quarter of 2014.
+We recently completed a Phase 2b clinical trial of TNX-102 SL in FM, and we expect to initiate a Phase 3 registration program in the first half of 2015.
 TNX-102 SL is also in development as a potential treatment for post-traumatic stress disorder, or PTSD, and we expect to commence a Phase 2 trial for this indication in the fourth quarter of 2014.
 We are also developing TNX-201 (isometheptene mucate single isomer) as a potential treatment for episodic tension-type headache, or ETTH.
-We plan to file an Investigational New Drug, or IND, application in the fourth quarter of 2014 for clearance to commence a Phase 1 trial of TNX-201 for this indication.
-We expect to commence the Phase 1 trial in the first quarter of 2015.
+We commenced and plan to complete a Phase 1 trial of TNX-201 in the fourth quarter of 2014, and we expect to begin a Phase 2 trial in episodic tension-type headache in the first half of 2015.
 We hold worldwide commercialization rights to TNX-102 SL and TNX-201.
 Our pipeline also includes preclinical programs for the treatment of alcohol abuse and dependence, and for protection from smallpox as well as from radiation and chemical exposure.